 24 Jan Guadalajara to Tula

-The tale of no sleep and feeling uneasy, Cycling Guadalajara to Churintzio, 100 miles.
+The Tale of no sleep and feeling uneasy, cycling Guadalajara to Churintzio

 It is time to continue our cycling tour of Mexico.
 Like always, it takes some time to find our way out of the city.
 As we reach the outskirts of Guadalajara, we stop at a gas station to buy drinks and notice a bank across the street.
 Since we are running low on cash we decide to go ahead and get money out at the ATM.